 When we talk about soap and cosmetic labeling, very often the discussion is about the regulations and the requirements.
 It’s true that the package label must contain very specific elements, but what about the rest of the label content?
 What about the “labeling,” defined as the materials and text that goes with the product (like promotional materials and website content)?

 On your actual product labels and in your accompanying materials, you have many, many opportunities to present your product and your business to your customers and the world.
-Just because you can’t say that your soap cures eczema or reduces acne, doesn’t mean you can’t say plenty of other good things about the product and the company.
+Just because you can’t say that your soap cures eczema or reduces acne, doesn’t mean you can’t say plenty of other good things about your product and your company.

 Branding